 In the end, safety training should be a blessing, not a burden.
 That’s why we offer a selection of training methods so that you can choose the most convenient one for your company.

 Here at Hard Hat Training, our goal is to make safety training easy and affordable.
 Our vision is to help companies minimize accidents and fatalities through consistent, in-depth training.
-Our training materials are frequently updated, enabling us to offer the most thorough, up-to-date, easy-to-use, and OSHA-compliant training options on the market today.
+Our training materials are frequently updated, enabling us to offer the most thorough, up-to-date, easy-to-use, and OSHA Aligned training options on the market today.

-All of our courses comply with OSHA standards and contain all of the necessary safety information related to the specific training topic.
+All of our courses comply with OSHA Requirements and contain all of the necessary safety information related to the specific training topic.
 Our learning development and quality assurance teams spend hours researching so that we can provide companies with the best and most vital information!

 Our course catalog presents companies with over 200 training topics to choose from, and each course is fully narrated and organized to keep the mind engaged.
 There are a lot of ways to accomplish safety training that are easy, affordable, and convenient.
 We offer our courses in various learning formats.
 We offer in-person courses, online courses, and training kits, as well as our train-the-trainer courses.

 We deploy designated trainers to particular worksites to conduct our in-person training, where they provide safety instruction to the staff.
 The main benefit of our on-site training is that our instructors can instruct staff members using the same tools that their employer employs in-house.
 Upon request, an in-person training session can be planned.
 For a free quote, visit our homepage!

 Our training kits include a variety of instructional resources, giving instructors and trainees everything they need for their safety training.
 Education, evaluation, and certification are the three stages of the training process that each of our tools fits into.

 We have materials that can be used before, during, and after the course is taken for the educational component of the training process.
 The resources we give you are:

 - A comprehensive PowerPoint presentation with all the required safety information